 \section{Introduction}

-The 3-dimensional smooth homology cobordism group $\Theta^H_3$ is rather complicated, and not fully understood despite many advances coming from $4$-dimensional gauge theory; see e.g.~\cite{fs:pseudofreeorbifolds,furuta:cobordism}.
-It appears in the theory of higher-dimensional manifolds, and also features prominently in the study of smooth $4$-manifolds.
-The Rohlin invariant gives an epimorphism from this cobordism group to $\bz_2$, and for a while this was all that was known about it.
-With the advent of gauge theory techniques \cite{donaldson:4manifolds} it was shown that $\Theta^H_3$ is infinite \cite{fs:pseudofreeorbifolds} (e.g.\ it is an easy consequence of Donaldson's diagonalization theorem \cite{donaldson:orientation} that the Poincare homology sphere represents an element of infinite order), indeed infinitely generated \cite{furuta:cobordism,FS:cob}.
+The group of smooth homology cobordism classes of oriented 3-dimensional integral homology spheres has a complicated structure that is not fully understood, despite many advances coming from $4$-dimensional gauge theory; see for example \cite{fs:pseudofreeorbifolds,furuta:cobordism}.
+This group appears in the theory of higher-dimensional manifolds, and also features prominently in the study of smooth $4$-manifolds.
+The Rohlin invariant gives an epimorphism to $\bz_2$, and for a while this was all that was known about this group.
+With the advent of gauge theory techniques \cite{donaldson:4manifolds}, it was shown to be infinite \cite{fs:pseudofreeorbifolds} (e.g.\ it is an easy consequence of Donaldson's diagonalization theorem \cite{donaldson:orientation} that the Poincare homology sphere represents an element of infinite order), indeed infinitely generated \cite{furuta:cobordism,FS:cob}.
 There have been many results since on the structure of this group, and on its applications, including Manolescu's spectacular resolution of the triangulation conjecture \cite{man}.

 It is interesting to explore how homology cobordism interacts with geometric structures on $3\text{-manifolds}$.
-For example, there exist homology 3-spheres that are not homology cobordant to Seifert fibered homology spheres; see \cite{stoffregen:seifert}, although the question of whether Seifert fibered spaces {\sl generate} the homology cobordism group is still unsolved.
+For example, there exist homology 3-spheres that are not homology cobordant to Seifert fibered homology spheres~\cite{stoffregen:seifert}, although the question of whether Seifert fibered spaces {\sl generate} the homology cobordism group is still unsolved.
 In contrast, Myers~\cite{Myers2} proved that every $3$-manifold is homology cobordant to a hyperbolic manifold, and this result was later refined by Ruberman~\cite{ruberman:seifert} to show that such cobordisms can be taken to be invertible; the latter result has been applied to construct exotic smooth structures on contractible 4-manifolds \cite{akbulut-ruberman:absolute}.